Slackware: Repositories

 The only officially endorsed SlackBuilds repository is SlackBuilds.org, commonly referred to as SBo.
 This is a community-supported project offering SlackBuilds for building software not included with Slackware.
 Users are able to submit new SlackBuilds for software to the site and, once approved, they become the "package maintainer".
 They are then responsible for providing updates to the SlackBuild, either to fix issues or to build newer versions provided by upstream.
 To ensure all programs can be compiled and used, any required dependencies of the software not included with Slackware are required to be documented and be available on the site.
 All submissions are tested by the site's administrators before being added to the repository.
 The administrators intend for the build process to be nearly identical to the way Slackware's official packages are built, mainly to ensure Volkerding was "sympathetic of our cause".
 This allows SlackBuilds that Volkerding deems worthy to be pulled into regular Slackware with minimal changes to the script.
 It also prevent users from suggesting Volkerding to change his scripts to match SBo's.
 SBo provides templates for SlackBuilds and the additional metadata files and they encourage package maintainers to not deviate unless necessary.

-Two Slackware team members, Eric Hameleers and Robby Workman each have their own repository of pre-compiled packages along with the SlackBuilds and source files used to create the packages.
+Three Slackware team members, Eric Hameleers, Heinz Wiesinger, and Robby Workman each have their own repository of pre-compiled packages along with the SlackBuilds and source files used to create the packages.
 While most packages are just additional software not included in Slackware that they felt was worth their time to maintain, some packages are used as a testbed for future upgrades to Slackware, most notably, Hameleers provides "Ktown" packages for newer versions of KDE.
 He also maintains Slackware's "multilib" repository, enabling Slackware64 to run and compile 32-bit packages.